Best Tax Software and Services: Credit Karma to TurboTax

 Cons of TaxSlayer

-- No live chat for free version — email and phone help only
+- No live chat for free or classic version — email and phone help only

 - Only available online